Privacy policy

 We process your personal data only for as long as necessary:

-• For tax purposes: in accordance with applicable provisions of Polish law — for 5 years after the tax obligation arises.
+• For tax purposes: in accordance with applicable Polish law — for 5 years from the moment the tax liability arose.

-• For ongoing cooperation (e.g. maintaining your account): for the entire period of cooperation.
+• For ongoing cooperation (e.g., account management): for the entire duration of the cooperation.

-• For exercising rights under law or contract (e.g. complaints): for the entire duration of such rights.
+• For the exercise of rights arising from law or contract (e.g., complaints): for the entire duration of those rights.

-• For consent-based processing: until you withdraw your consent.
+• For consent-based processing: until consent is withdrawn.

 6. Your rights